kenoleeee/frontend-mini-projects/README.md

 ## 🚀 Purpose
 This repository collects all small training projects in one place:
-- 📖 Learning HTML & CSS basics
+- 📖 Learning HTML & CSS, JS basics
 - 🎨 Practicing layouts, animations, and responsive design
 - 💼 Building a portfolio of mini-projects